spectrocloud/librarium/packages/docs/content/09-registries-and-packs/6-spectro-cli-reference.md

 # Overview

-The Spectro CLI is a command-line interface for the Spectro Registry server to upload or download the packs using CLI.
+The Spectro CLI is a command-line interface for the Spectro Registry server to upload or download the packs using commands.

 # Pre-requisites